CBE544/CBE544-2018.github.io/ProjectDescription.md

 <center><img src="/Images/Regen-catalyst-image.jpg" alt="regen" style="width: 450px;"/>
 <br> Self-regenerating 'intelligent' catalyst (<a href="https://www.sciencedirect.com/science/article/pii/S0920586106002719">Tanaka et. al. (2006)</a>)</center>

 Current research has foused on trying to understand the mechanism behind the exsolution process, and also develop broader trends in identifying suitable transition metal-host perovksite combinations.
-Some of the proposed mechanisms include su-surface nucleation of metal nanoparticles followed by segregation [Tae-Sik Oh et.al.
-(2015)](https://pubs.acs.org/doi/full/10.1021/acs.jpclett.5b02292) or surface segregation followed by sintering and particle growth [Katz et.al.
-(2011)](https://pubs.acs.org/doi/abs/10.1021/ja2082284).
+Some of the proposed mechanisms include sub-surface nucleation of metal nanoparticles followed by segregation ([Tae-Sik Oh et.al.
+(2015)](https://pubs.acs.org/doi/full/10.1021/acs.jpclett.5b02292)) or surface segregation followed by sintering and particle growth ([Katz et.al.
+(2011)](https://pubs.acs.org/doi/abs/10.1021/ja2082284)).
 The two schemes are illustrated below:

 <center><img src="/Images/mechanism.png" alt="mechanism" style="width: 400px;"/>
 <br> Possible mechanisms for exsolution </center>

-We will be exploring 2D MXenes where such configurations might be found.
+In this project, you will be exploring the segregation-first mechanism to understand the facet and strain dependence of surface segregation for different transition metals in SrTiO<sub>3</sub>.

 Your goals for the project will be to:
-(1) explore this reaction to find unique adsorption configurations and possibly more favorable thermodynamics, (2) explore if the theormodynamics can be changed with functionalization of the MXenes, (3) explore relations between the reaction intermediates in the pathway, (4) compare the chemsitry of the carbide and nitride MXenes.
+(1) Explore the facet dependence for the thermodynamics of surface segregation , (2) Explore if the thermodynamics can be changed by applying a tensile strain to the host lattice, and, (3) Identify suitable electronic structure descriptors for the segregation process

 <a name='deadlines'></a>

 ## Deadlines ##
-1. Show energy diagram for bare MXene on Wed April 12 on a Power Point slide (Each group)
+1. Show the facet dependence of surface segregation for a single transition metal dopant in the host perovskite; in the absence of any strain (Single plot on 1 Power Point slide): <font color="red"> Wed Apr 11 </font> (Each group)
-2. Presentation date Fri Apr 21 (Each group 15 min including presentation and Q&A. Note: Total 90 mins)
+2. Presentation date: <font color="red"> Tue Apr 24 </font> (Each group 20 min including presentation and Q&A. Note: Total 80 mins)
-3. Hand in a final written report: Mon 1 May at 5:00 PM
+3. Final written report: <font color="red"> Tue 1 May at 5:00 PM </font>

 <a name='calcs'></a>